gayanvirajith/node-processwire-forum-posts/README.md

-# ProcessWire Latest Form Post CLI
+# ProcessWire Latest Forum Posts CLI

 Use ProcessWire CMS Forum?
 This is a command line tool to print out the latest ProcessWire forum posts to your terminal.